block-commons/cryptocommons/content/software-production/FOSS-production.md

 Some participants and FOSS projects have found ways to generate an income by offering services tangential to the software, such as support with deploying the software or using it.

-Red Hat is an [example](https://www.wired.com/2012/03/red-hat/) of a company that managed to generate significant revenue by selling subscription-based support and guarantees about compatibility to businesses that wanted to deploy Linux in their operations.
+Red Hat is an [example](https://www.wired.com/2012/03/red-hat/)[^1] of a company that managed to generate significant revenue by selling subscription-based support and guarantees about compatibility to businesses that wanted to deploy Linux in their operations.
 It is, however, a rare example of an organization with this business model reaching a large size ($3.4 billion revenue in 2018).

 FOSS software development may also be funded by grants from funding bodies or through government spending.
 The European Commission is decidedly pro-FOSS, having since 2000 a [strategy](https://ec.europa.eu/info/departments/informatics/open-source-software-strategy_en#actionplan) for promoting internal use of FOSS and stipulating that software funded by its research and innovation actions should be FOSS wherever possible.

-Nadia Eghbal has written an excellent and comprehensive report on "[the unseen labor behind our digital infrastructure](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure)" which explores the prevalence of open source code in our digital infrastructure.
+Nadia Eghbal has written an excellent and comprehensive report on [the unseen labor behind our digital infrastructure](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure) [^2] which explores the prevalence of open source code in our digital infrastructure.
 The report paints a picture of freely provided commons-based digital infrastructure that is often not being looked after by its main beneficiaries.

 Eghbal's report describes several in depth examples of widely used important FOSS which is maintained on a shoestring budget by people who are stretched.
 The [Heartbleed OpenSSL bug](http://heartbleed.com/) is one well known example, the library used by a majority of https sites had a significant undetected exploit for a number of years.
 The OpenSSL maintainers were stretched part-time volunteers, and the issue could likely have been avoided with more resources to fund coding and code review.